elenlefoll/TextbookEnglish/index.md

 # Textbook English

 Welcome to the companion website to my PhD thesis:

--Le Foll, Elen.
+Le Foll, Elen.
 2022. _Textbook English: A Corpus-Based Analysis of the Language of EFL textbooks used in Secondary Schools in France, Germany and Spain._ Unpublished PhD thesis.
 Osnabrück University.

 **Please note that this online appendix is under construction!**